cilium/community/CiliumCon.md

     SIG Lead, or Reviewer in the Cilium organization
   * Experience of participating in and/or reviewing talks for similar conferences is preferred
   * The two co-chairs must be from different companies/organizations
+  * Co-chairs may remain in role for up to three consecutive CiliumCon events (preferably two, but allowing for three ensures we can have continuity as described in the next bullet)
   * Where possible, there should be at least one co-chair who has fulfilled the role on a previous occasion, so that learnings from previous events are carried forward